 Another professional service to consider is having the windows cleaned.
-Whether you realize it or not, a home’s windows play a crucial role in its overall feel and appeal.
-Keep in mind that buyers are interested in turnkey properties.
-This means homes that are move-in ready.
+Whether you realize it or not, house windows play a crucial role in its overall feel and appeal.
+Keep in mind that buyers are interested in turnkey properties that are move-in ready.
 Dirty windows, according to Philly.com, can make a home look uncared for.
-It’s not enough to simply wipe them down, a professional service can get into the nooks and crannies, especially on high windows that can’t easily be reached, to eliminate cobwebs, dirt, and grime on both the interior and exterior of the glass.
+It’s not enough to simply wipe them down: a professional service can get into the nooks and crannies, especially on high windows that can’t easily be reached.
+They will be able to eliminate cobwebs, dirt, and grime on both the interior and exterior of the glass.
 A window service might even be able to offer tips on how to prevent fingerprints, too!

 Containment is the key

 Once everything is deep cleaned, you’ll need to take some time to stage your home so that it looks open and inviting.
 This will necessitate getting rid of needless furniture and personal belongings.
 Unfortunately, kids might see this as a threat, and they will likely beg and plead to keep all of their stuff, which they will swear they love more than anything else and can’t possibly part with.
 If you want to avoid making the move a negative experience, you’re going to have to compromise, which is much easier if you learn how to contain the clutter – and messes – in the first place.